High-order fluctuations of temperature in hot QCD matter: Numerical results

 To proceed, we systematically calculate the temperature derivatives of pressure:

-which is dimensionless by means of normalization with appropriate powers of $T$.
+which is dimensionless by normalization with appropriate powers of $T$.
 From the state function $\Omega$ in Eq.~\labelcref{eq:dOmega}, we identify the first and second order derivatives, $\chi_1$ and $\chi_2$, are just related to the entropy and heat capacity, respectively.
 Higher-order $\chi_n$ ($n \geq 2$) can be interpreted as entropy fluctuations of different orders.
-The numerical results of $\chi_n$ from the first to sixth orders calculated in the 2+1 flavor LEFT-fRG framework are presented in the supplement.
-We found that the entropy fluctuations increase and oscillate near the chiral crossover, and the strength and amplitude of the oscillation increase with the order of fluctuations or the value of baryon chemical potential.
+The numerical results of $\chi_n$ from the first to sixth orders calculated in the 2+1 flavor LEFT-fRG framework are presented in \Fig{fig:chi1-2}, \Fig{fig:chi3-4}, and \Fig{fig:chi5-6} in \app{app:LEFT2p1}.
+We found that the entropy fluctuations increase and oscillate near the chiral crossover, and the strength and amplitude of the oscillation increase with the order of fluctuations or the value of the baryon chemical potential.

 The temperature fluctuations in Eq.~\labelcref{eq:cn} can be reformulated in terms of $\chi_n$, defined in Eq.~\labelcref{eq:chi}.
 For the lowest-order cumulants, we obtain